 Providers and members give New Directions high marks.
-The most recent surveys reflect satisfaction rates above 90%.
 Our reputation for quality and service is grounded in a philosophy of collaboration with the behavioral and medical providers caring for our members.

 Expectations of Providers

 We appreciate your hard work and dedication to empower members to live life to the fullest.
 Our goal in working with our provider community is to continuously improve the care delivery system within each of our networks from region to region.
 We strongly believe that we can only do so through continuing to strengthen our collaborative working relationships with providers who use evidence-based practices with fidelity to the model, and whose clinical outcomes for members support their recovery of health and life roles.
 The success of these efforts will be demonstrated by our ability, working with our network to achieve the Triple Aim of improved health, reduced cost and a better member experience.